Josette BALSA

 John BATTEN

-John Batten comments, broadcasts and writes on art, culture, heritage and policy issues for Hong Kong newspapers and overseas magazines and regularly writes art reviews for the South China Morning Post.
-He has run his own gallery since 1997; Organiser of the yearly charity art event, Hong Kong ArtWalk; and, curator of exhibitions in Hong Kong and overseas.
+John Batten comments, broadcasts and writes on art, culture, urban planning, heritage and policy issues for Hong Kong newspapers and overseas magazines and a former art critic and contributor for the South China Morning Post.
+He is previously the Organiser of the yearly charity art event, Hong Kong ArtWalk; and, curator of exhibitions in Hong Kong and overseas.
 A strong advocate for better urban planning and heritage conservation in Hong Kong, he is co-convenor of the Central & Western Concern Group.
-He is an Advisor to the Asia Art Archive and 1a space in Hong Kong; and, a member of the Editorial Advisory Board of Broadsheet magazine (Australia).
+He is a director of the arts education group Rooftop Institute and currently President of AICAHK.

 email: binks@hkstar.com